• Menu

 Caribou Ghost Town.
 Photo by Simon Foot.

 Visitors are welcome to drive right up to the site and explore the final remaining wooden cabin and stone ruins.
-These only remaining structures are all that’s left that prove life once did exist over a century ago.
+These remaining structures are all that’s left that prove life once did exist over a century ago.

 Play at Chipeta Park

-Visit Nederland Mining Museum
+Visit the Nederland Mining Museum

 Located in the center of town, the Nederland Mining Museum is free to all visitors.
 You will be taken back in time, viewing various “tools of the trade,” mining trams, ore carts, engines, historic photographs, and rare mining claim maps.
 Activities abound for all ages.
 This is a perfect stop to learn a bit about Nederland’s history and heritage before you set out on an adventure into the great outdoors.